Home

 Shaka Zulu

-Shaka, who became king in 1816, is the most well known Zulu king who wielded total power over his tribe.
+Shaka, who became king of the Zulu people in 1816, is the most well known Zulu king.
+He wielded total power over his tribe.
 He was born in 1787 to a young Zulu woman and the first son of chieftain Senzangakhona who fell under Dingaswayo’s rule.
 He was sent away from his father’s kraal for some of his younger years only to return when the first son to succeed to chief was found dead.

 Shaka then proved himself in the iziCwe regiment under the command of Dingaswayo.
 When Shaka eventually became chief in 1816 he did so by forcibly taking the kingdom from his brother and rightful heir.